A tomboy who defied early-20th-century conventions, Earhart successfully crusaded for women pilots’ place in the sky.

 One theory that persists because of zealous publicity is that of Richard Gillespie, head of The International Group for Historic Aircraft Recovery (TIGHAR).
 He believes that the Electra came down off Nikumaroro, an uninhabited atoll in the Republic of Kiribati, a Central Pacific island nation.
 Gillespie has made three trips there and found a piece of aluminum, the heel of a shoe and a piece of Plexiglass.
 He says that these findings substantiate his thesis that the plane lies underwater nearby.
 He had the aluminum tested in December 1996 at Pittsburgh’s Alcoa laboratories, but the tests were inconclusive.

-Contributing editor C.V.
-Glines is an award-winning aviation writer.
+The late C.V.
+Glines was an award-winning aviation writer.
 For further reading: The Sound of Wings, by Mary S. Lovell; Amelia Earhart, by Doris L. Rich; and Amelia, My Courageous Sister, by Muriel Earhart Morrissey and Carol L. Osborne.